Alga-weyni/alga-app/LEMLEM_V3_ONBOARDING.md

 - [ ] Review the auto-generated weekly summary
 - [ ] Run complex queries for management meetings
 - [ ] Export a PDF report to share with your team
-- [ ] Test voice commands for hands-free querying
+- [ ] Test voice commands (remember: manual activation required - click mic each time)

 **Track Business Impact:**
 - [ ] How many decisions were made using Lemlem data?